An Award Winning Community History Project of the Frances Willard House Museum and Archives

 In the 1890s, Woman’s Christian Temperance Union President Frances Willard and journalist and activist Ida B. Wells fought a war of words in the international press over Willard’s lack of public support for Wells’ anti-lynching campaign.
 At the time, Willard was prominent in social reform circles but her work to expand the WCTU, especially in the South, caused her to make moral compromises and use language that was demeaning and incendiary.
 Wells called Willard’s moral leadership into question and demanded that Willard and the WCTU join her anti-lynching campaign.
 Under Willard’s leadership, the WCTU eventually passed resolutions opposing lynching, but Willard’s language and actions complicate her legacy.

-On Thursday March 14, 2019 the Frances Willard House Museum and Archives will launch Truth Telling: Frances Willard and Ida B. Wells, a community history project that explores this conflict.
+Truth Telling: Frances Willard and Ida B. Wells is an award-winning community history project that explores this conflict.
 The project includes a digital exhibit of original archival sources, community conversations, and public programs.
 The goal of the project is to uncover the full truth of the conflict, and explore its many meanings and ramifications for our world today.
-The launch event will include a view of the in-progress digital exhibit, a panel discussion with invited scholars, and audience feedback and conversations.

-- Ann Ida Gannon, BVM, Center for Women and Leadership, Loyola University Chicago
+- Gannon Center for Women and Leadership, Loyola University Chicago

 - Department of History, Loyola University Chicago